 The Bertillon story is rather interesting, they were involved in many exciting situations, included some very inspirational women and is full of twists and turns.

-François seems to have had a wonderful childhood in a great family, the last information I have about him is that he was a soldier during the First World War.
+François seems to have had a wonderful childhood in a great family.

 So in stead of this being the heart breaking and horrible situation of the inventor of the mugshot being forced to photograph his own son for nibbling pears… it is actually just a bit of a joke photo with his little nephew.